micahchoo/khattamicah.online/_notes/Capstone Reflections - Care-full Collaborations.md

 ---
-title: Thoughts Before the Capstone
+title: Capstone Reflections - Care-full Collaborations
-tags: internal reflection
+tags: internal
 toc: false
 season: spring
 ---
+# Thoughts before the Capstone
--   The theories of care are many and diverse, I have started to look beyond the repository and the initial set of literature I had found.
+The theories of care are many and diverse, I have started to look beyond the repository and the initial set of literature I had found.
 I started with the various frameworks of care and ethics in practice.
 -   Through reading [[Worldly Ethics - The democratic ethics of care for worldly things]] and how Ellla Myers has defined the way she is talking about care, I started to do two things, I have started to form an understanding of how different people set apart their notions of care.
 Annemarie Mol for instance has approached it through the logics of practice.
 I need to read that in more detail, however, by bringing together a distinction that presupposes process in an established world she is different from Ella inasmuch as I have read.
 Ella sets it to be a worthy task to set up the world first.
 She defines the world of care in opposition to the self/other paradigm of care.
 -   Hannah Arendt’s notion of amor mundi, or love of the world.
 It may be useful to look at the different ways love/something abstract like that has been theorised in more than the terms of self vs others.
 -   She also centers the actions of care and divides the concepts etymologically by separating the caring about and caring for.
 Is it possible to do this for marathi and malayalam.